ZaphodBettlebrox/Top-Three/readme.md

 ## Getting Started

 A user can either log in, or create a profile.
 Once they have they can view their profile and change their profile picture, view recomendations other people have made, or create recomendations themselves.

+SESSION_SECRET = "Our front end bros are super great"

 ### Prerequisites